 I don’t know what the capital of Ethiopia is.
 Who cares who was the president in 1982?
 No one will notice if I get the details wrong.

 Actually, they will.
-The collective knowledge of writers is much larger than one anticipates.
+The collective knowledge of readers is much larger than one anticipates.
 If you make up the facts, your readers will be unrelenting and cruel in their critiques.

 When it comes to research, it’s vital that you get the little details correct.
 You can ruin the reading experience if you place those famous landmarks on the wrong side of town.

 Saying that, in fiction, you can play on the facts.
 If characters walk through a world and question what it is that they are seeing, then your readers will be a little more forgiving — mainly because they know that you know something isn’t right.

 I have no idea what genre my story fits into.
 I’ll figure it out later.

 I’ll gladly accept that some stories don’t quite take shape and show exactly where they fit until you have the first draft finished.
 Sometimes, one might set out to write a thriller, but turns out to be a science fiction.
 (Yes, it does happen — it’s happened to me.
 And yes, you can have science fiction thrillers.
 Jurassic Park fits into this category.)